11 types of credit cards

 Compare your options

-Different types of credit cards in a nutshell
+Key takeaways: Different types of credit cards

-Finding the right credit card—whether it’s a travel rewards card, cash back credit card or a student credit card—can take patience and research.
+Finding the right credit card—whether it’s a travel rewards credit card, cash back credit card or student credit card—can take patience and research.
 Take the time to review your credit, compare card costs and find a card that offers benefits that work for you.
 Getting familiar with the different types of cards and how they work can help you find the best credit card for you.